Brian-Yee/brian-yee.github.io/_posts/2019-12-19-reading-reflections.markdown

 I make that I believe to based on statistics are aggregated over the course of my life and what has worked for me and not her.
-To fully support her I now try to place faith in the idea that life is more multi-faceted and the _logical_ conclusion is not neccessairly the most helpful one.
+To fully support her I now try to place faith in the idea that life is more multi-faceted and the _logical_ conclusion is not necessarily the most helpful one.

 Secondly, reading about the first wave of feminism and the exploitation of women labour in factories has made me seriously question the modern exploitation of